 16 December 2018

-Should you use florist paste, gum paste, fondant, sugar paste, mexican paste, modelling paste, modelling chocolate, pastillage...or somthing else?
+Should you use florist pastes, gum pastes, fondant, sugar pastes, Mexican pastes, modelling pastes, modelling chocolate, pastillage...or something else?
 And then this happens....

 So, to stop you throwing your cake at the wall, here is a high level run down of the differences between the main types of pastes.